-WriteShop and the 6 Traits of Effective Writing
+Now and then, homeschool parents ask us about WriteShop and the 6 Traits of Effective Writing.

 6 + 1® Trait Writing is a model for teaching and assessing writing.
-Originally, it was intended less as a teaching tool and more as an evaluation tool to help teachers identify student strengths and weaknesses.
+Originally, it was intended less as a teaching tool and more as an evaluation tool.
+Its purpose?
+To help teachers identify student strengths and weaknesses.

-Although WriteShop wasn’t developed according to the Six Traits model, our products do offer comparable tools to teach, edit, and evaluate your children’s writing.
-After all, our goal is to help you become a more effective teacher, and these skills and tools just make sense—no matter what name they go by!
+Although WriteShop wasn’t modeled after Six Traits, our products offer similar tools to teach, edit, and grade your kids’ writing.
+We want to help homeschool parents teach writing more effectively.
+So these skills and tools just make sense.

 Creating Good Writers

 Students become good writers through modeling, discussion, and plenty of practice.
 But most homeschooling moms need guidelines and tools to help them teach writing effectively.
 Even if you love to write, you’re likely to appreciate a writing curriculum that offers: